thombashi/list-sponsors/README.md

 ## Summary
-A CLI tool to list GitHub sponsors of a user/organization with specified format.
+A CLI tool to list GitHub sponsors of a user/organization with a specified format.

 ## Installation